REVIEW

 Figure 2.
 Receptors whose binding to RALFs has an experimentally proven biological function.

 Figure 6.
-RALF1 and 22 regulate root hair growth.
+RALF1 and RALF22 regulate root hair growth.

 Figure 7.
-RALFs and FER modulate the membrane's dynamics.
+RALFs and FER modulate membrane dynamics.

 Figure 8.
 Crosstalk between the RALF1 and ABA signaling pathways.